Mu-L/mediasoup/doc/Rust-crates.md

 ### Check crate without publishing

 If you want to do everything except publishing itself, `cargo package` command exists.
-You can also run `cargo package --dry-run` to avoid package generation.
+You can also run `cargo package --dry-run` to avoid package generation or `cargo publish --dry-run`.

 ### Update required Rust version